 In view of the great interdependence and interplay between business strategy and risk strategy, it is vital that each aspect is taken into account in the definition.
-The result of this is that definition of the business and risk strategies takes place in parallel as part of the annual strategic planning process, with consistency between the two strategies being ensured at all times.
+The result of this is that definition of business and risk strategies takes place in parallel as part of the annual strategic planning process, thereby ensuring consistency between the two strategies.